 Deciding What Kind of Model You Want to Become

 An important step to take to become a model is deciding on what type of model you’d like to be.
 Different types of modeling will have different model requirements, such as height, style, and clothing size.
+The style and concept behind each shoot for different modeling niches can differ.
 There are almost as many types of modeling as ice cream flavors, so here’s a brief rundown on just a few of them:

 Do you like to hit the gym?
 Do you lift?
 Does the idea of being covered in baby oil and flexing your hard-won muscles for an appreciative audience appeal to you?
 Sounds like you’ve got the what it takes to become a fitness model.
 A fitness model is dedicated to displaying a healthy, toned physique and focused on maintaining highly defined muscles.
 Fitness modeling has become a driving force in the industry.
 Beyond the dedicated competitions, there are several industry and commercial magazines ripe with opportunities for gym buffs.